SashaBernans/Pyropoule/README.md

 ## Features

-- Damage is disabled to simplify testing and focus on core mechanics.
+- Player receiving damage is disabled to simplify testing and focus on other mechanics.

 ## Known Issues